DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-23 Meeting Notes.md

 # Closing Remarks

-- Ay bro, I don't wanna sound like a discord mod, but we gotta stop putting stuff in the general channel of the Discord if it doesn't really relate to the project.
-It's getting kinda bad
+- Ay bruh, I don't wanna sound like a discord mod, but we gotta stop putting stuff in the general channel of the Discord if it doesn't really relate to the project.
+It's getting kinda bad.